 DANGEROUS ACTIONS 31 A person must not aim, throw, propel, or drop any object or substance in or towards a public place if that object or substance may reasonably cause injury to another person or damage to property.
 FIGHTING 32 A person must not participate in a fight or similar physical confrontation in a public space.
-HARASSMENT 33 (1) In this section : (a) not lin electro nunicate " and " communication " includes, but is nited to, words spoken, written, or recorded onically or electro-magnetically or otherwise, as s gestures, signs, or other visible representations; (b) "haras ssed" includes, but is not limited to: (i) feeling tormented, troubled, worried, plagued, or badgered; (ii) experiencing objectionable or unwelcome conduct, comment, bullying, or actions that could reasonably cause offence or humiliation, including conduct, comment, bullying, or actions because of race, religious beliefs, colour, disability, age, ancestry, place of origin, marital status, source of income, family status, gender, gender identity, gender expression, sexual orientation; or (iii) a sexual solicitation or advance.
-(2) comm unicatio that per t not communicate, or cause or permit on, in a public space with any person in a way that rson, reasonably in all the circumstances, to feel INAPPROPRIATE BEHAVIOURS 34 space physic that wou al or psy yees and t not engage in behaviour or actions in a public uld reasonably be expected to interfere with the ychological safety of others, including City d other public space users, including, but not (a) standir ng or being in any other position so as to obstruct an entrance to a building or other structure;
+HARASSMENT 33 (1) In this section : (a) not lim electro nunicate " and " communication " includes, but is hited to, words spoken, written, or recorded onically or electro-magnetically or otherwise, as a gestures, signs, or other visible representations; (b) "haras ssed" includes, but is not limited to: (i) feeling tormented, troubled, worried, plagued, or badgered; (ii) experiencing objectionable or unwelcome conduct, comment, bullying, or actions that could reasonably cause offence or humiliation, including conduct, comment, bullying, or actions because of race, religious beliefs, colour, disability, age, ancestry, place of origin, marital status, source of income, family status, gender, gender identity, gender expression, sexual orientation; or (iii) a sexual solicitation or advance.
+(2) comm unicatio that per t not communicate, or cause or permit on, in a public space with any person in a way that rson, reasonably in all the circumstances, to feel INAPPROPRIATE BEHAVIOURS 34 space to physic that wou al or psy yees and t not engage in behaviour or actions in a public ald reasonably be expected to interfere with the ychological safety of others, including City d other public space users, including, but not

-- (b) obstructing pedestrians or other users from using the public space for its intended purpose; or - (c) crowding, jostling, or harassing other public space users. - CAUSING DAMAGE 35 A person must not cause damage to or interfere with the intended use of property in a public space, or the public space itself, if the property or public space does not belong to that person. - INTERFERE WITH36A person must not interfere with the exclusive or licensed use of any portion of a public space granted to another person. - USE OF TRANSIT37A person must not remain in a transit vehicle or transit stationSPACES FORwhile engaging in behaviours or activities other than thoseNON-TRANSITrelated to using Edmonton Transit Service.PURPOSES
+(a) ing or being in any other position so as to obstruct trance to a building or other structure; (b) acting pedestrians or other users from using the c space for its intended purpose; or (c) crowe ling, jostling, or harassing other public space users.
+CAUSING DAMAGE 35 intend ded use if the p st not cause damage to or interfere with the of property in a public space, or the public space property or public space does not belong to that INTERFERE WITH OTHERS 36 - st not interfere with the exclusive or licensed use of f a public space granted to another person.
+USE OF TRANSIT SPACES FOR NON-TRANSIT PURPOSES 37 A person must not remain in a transit vehicle or transit station while engaging in behaviours or activities other than those related to using Edmonton Transit Service.
+PANHANDLING 38 (1) In thi s section n: (a) "aggr ressive manner" includes, but is not limited to: (i) obstructing or impeding the passage of a person or vehicle; (ii) making continued requests or solicitations after receiving a negative response; (iii) insulting, threatening, coercing, or intimidating a person; (iv) making physical contact with a person; or (v) being intoxicated; and (b) verba handle" means a request or solicitation made lly or otherwise for the gratuitous provision of y, services, or goods from another person.

-PANHANDLING 38 (1) In this section:
+(2) A person must not panhandle in an aggressive manner in a public space.

-- (a) "aggressive manner" includes, but is not limited to: - (i) obstructing or impeding the passage of a person or vehicle; - (ii) making continued requests or solicitations after receiving a negative response; - (iii) insulting, threatening, coercing, or intimidating a person; - (iv) making physical contact with a person; or - (v) being intoxicated; and - (b) "panhandle" means a request or solicitation made verbally or otherwise for the gratuitous provision of money, services, or goods from another person. - (2) A person must not panhandle in an aggressive manner in a public space. - (3) A person must not panhandle within a roadway, on a median between roadways, or on a boulevard adjacent to a roadway.
+(3) A person must not panhandle within a roadway, on a median between roadways, or on a boulevard adjacent to a roadway.

-MOVING TRANSIT A person must not enter or exit, or attempt to enter or exit, a 39 VEHICLES moving transit vehicle.
+MOVING TRANSIT39A person must not enter or exit, or attempt to enter or exit, a moving transit vehicle.